Are you a writer looking for a new laptop?

 8. Storage Space

-A laptop with a small amount of internal storage space will fill up quickly, especially if you’re working with large multimedia files.
+A laptop with small internal storage space will fill up quickly, especially if you’re working with large multimedia files.

-Make sure to get a laptop with at least 250GB (preferably 500 GB to 1 TB) of SSD storage space, or make sure to store data in the cloud.
+Make sure to get a laptop with at least 250GB (preferably 500 GB to 1 TB) of SSD storage space, or store data in the cloud.

 You’ll need a storage capacity of at least 8GB of RAM for normal word processing and web searching and more like 32GB of RAM for gaming or video editing.